vtex-apps/wishlist/README.md

 `vtex install vtex.wishlist`

-After that, the `ProductSummary` and the `ProductDetails` will have the button to add the product to the lists.
+After that, Wishlist's _Add to List_ button will be displayed on `ProductSummary` and `ProductDetails`.

 #### Configuration